-DOVER, DE – As the Trump administration prepares to rewrite the Clean Power Plan, the single largest step the U.S. has taken to limit climate change, Environment America Research & Policy Center released a new report showing that Governor Carney could double the benefits of reducing power plant pollution in Delaware.
-The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and double our investment in clean energy – enough to weatherize 330,000 homes, or approximately 95 percent of all homes in Delaware.
+DOVER, DE – As the Trump administration prepares to rewrite the Clean Power Plan, the single largest step the U.S. has taken to limit climate change, Environment America Research & Policy Center released a new report showing that Governor Carney could act to accelerate progress in cutting pollution.
+The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and generate $850 million to invest in clean energy – enough to weatherize 330,000 homes, or approximately 95 percent of all homes in Delaware.

 “Right now, Governor Carney is our best hope for action to protect the climate,” said Lindsey Mendelson, Environment America Fellow.
 “He should act quickly.
 We can’t count on the federal government, so it is up to Delaware to lead the region and nation towards a clean energy future.
 We can all benefit from less pollution and more clean energy.”